nullwiz/twosense/README.md

 - cleaning the data in a jupyter notebook and process it to have some idea what the outputs should be like in the db to truly tell if the end result in the db is correct.
 - proper package setup
-- lots of more tests, in order to achieve proper coverage and separated by e2e, unit, integrations.
+- lots of more tests, in order to achieve proper coverage and separated by e2e, unit, integration, for example, tests that make sure the event is pushed to redis, that it shows up in the database, domain, adapters
 - cleaning up the handlers.py file
 - logging
 - 5 data points for user b1 are left over in redis, and one for a1: this is because redis is used as buffer,